 Then, on June 26, 2012, members of our project team traveled to the west central area of our province and heard what individuals in the heartland of Saskatchewan are hoping is within the new maternal and children's hospital.
 Thank-you to the more than 50 students at Kerrobert Composite School in Grades 4 and 6 for sharing your creative ideas with us!

 Southern Saskatchewan Schools AND Provincial FAMILIES

-Thank-you to all the teachers who had their students creat designs for Children's Hospital of Saskatchewan.
+Thank-you to all the teachers who had their students creat designs for Saskatchewan's new maternal and children's hospital.
 The submission packages were sent out to all school divisions in early June 2012 and by the end of June, we had hundreds of amazing interior concepts!

 - Regina Christian School - Grade 7 and 8 - Regina

 - Ecole St. Margaret - Grade 5 - Moose Jaw

 - Yellow Grass School - Grade 7/8 - Yellow Grass

 - George Lee Elementary School - Ages: 13-14 years - Regina